 In this article, we will learn what is spam, ways to decrease spam, and software out there to detect spam.

 What Is Comment Spam?

-In common sense, you already know what’s comment spam.
-When you visit a blog, you see comments that are either
+Based on common sense, you already know what is comment spam.
+When you visit a blog, you see comments that are either:

 - containing malicious links